 Slovenia monthly budgets (simple model)

 Use this as a planning framework.
-The point is not perfect precision - it's understanding which category dominates your monthly total.
+The goal is not fake precision.
+The goal is to understand which category dominates your monthly total and whether your salary can absorb that pressure comfortably.

 If you want numbers-driven budgeting, use the comparison table and your target city's rent listings as the two primary inputs.